pkitazos/spa/docs/system_admins/file-templates.md

 ### How Flags Work

-1. **Student Classification**: Each student is assigned one or more flags based on their program/level
+1. **Student Classification**: Each student is assigned one flag based on their program/level
 2. **Project Classification**: Supervisors mark their projects with appropriate flags
 3. **Matching**: Students only see projects that share at least one flag with them